close notification

 ABA therapy can be started at any age, but research has shown that it is best to start as early as possible.
 Children under the age of five have been shown to make the quickest gains over time in targeted skill areas.
 Each year, one in four children under the age of five are identified by their family doctors as being “at risk” for developmental delays.
 Such identifications are made by pediatricians during routine screenings at annual check-ups.
 Pediatricians and preschool teachers often recommend speech therapy, physical therapy, occupational therapy, or ABA therapy (Applied Behavior Analysis) as interventions, depending on a child’s specific needs.
 Many states now provide resources and therapy options for “at risk” children under the age of five who cannot otherwise access treatment without a formal diagnosis.
 Reach out to your pediatrician if you have concerns about your child’s development.

-How many hours of ABA therapy will my child receive?
+How many hours per week of ABA will my child receive?

-What does an ABA assessment look like?
+What does an ABA assessment entail?

 Does my child need to have a formal autism diagnosis to get treatment?